Pro$periday – Receive the Grace of Prosperity – Change Your LifestyleOctober 25, 2020

 That supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life.
 1 Tim.
 2:1-2

-One thing to consider: if you want to change something by prayer is to determine what is the source of the thing.
+One thing to consider: if you want to change something by prayer, determine what is the source of the thing.

 If the source is God, you co-labor with Him, speak His promises, work with the laws of faith and love.
 God is light, love and life.
 In Him there is no darkness at all.
 Jesus came, doing good, healing all who were oppressed of the devil.
 He was manifested, that He might destroy the works of the devil.
 John 1:5, 1 John 4:8 John 17:3, Acts 10:38, 1 John 3:8